infiniteyawn/tiantong_rujing/sayings_01.md

 [Meanwhile:]

-The the NanYue Mountain range's head slices and separates the clouds,
+The NanYue Mountain range's head separates-divides the clouds,

-And on the peak of tiantai mountain, the pitter-patter of rain seeps down.
+From the peak of tiantai mountain, the pitter-patter of rain seeps down.